-Later I come to Tbilisi, the place she went.
-And we broke up in the first week of my staying there.
-It wasn't the right feet for both of us.
-It was hard.
-I loved her.
-But hey, this is life, and I am grateful because it started a new chapter of my life.
-Sometimes, but not always, dark times can lead to something beautiful.
+Later I came to Tbilisi, the place she went to after mobilization started.
+And we broke up in the first week of my stay there.
+It was unexpected.
+And make it all so much harder.
+But It was the right decision for both of us.
+I am grateful because it started a new chapter of my life.

 Thank you for being a part of this journey with me.